raverona/git-branch-color-status/README.md

-# Git Color Status PS1
+# Git Branch Color Status

 ## What is this?